Trump Taps Big Tech Critic Carr To Lead US Communications Agency - UrduPoint

 Carr said on Musk's social platform X that he was "humbled and honored" to take on the role of FCC chairman.

-"We must dismantle the censorship cartel and restore free speech rights for everyday Americans," he wrote in another post.
+"We must dismantle the censorship cartel and restore free speech rights for everyday Americans," he wrote in another post Sunday.

+It is a phrase he has used repeatedly, posting on Friday: "Facebook, Google, Apple, microsoft & others have played central roles in the censorship cartel," adding that it "must be dismantled."

 Carr was already the senior Republican on the FCC, an independent agency that regulates licenses for television and radio, pricing of home internet, and other communications issues in the United States.